donbright/j92/README.md

 And in this project, j92, the Point is designed to use a very diverse set of number types.

 How is this accomplished?

-Instead of f64, Point has coordinates which are of the type PseudoField.
+Basically, its like this;

+      Point: x: PseudoField, y: PseudoField

+However instead of Point being a Struct, its actually a Trait, in other languages this is called an Interface.
+It defines the behavior of a Point without specifying how the data inside the Point is stored.
+You access the values x and y via calling methods (functions) on the Point rather than reading a memory location.

+And instead of int or f64, the coordinates are PseudoField, which is another Trait which defines how objects which are Numbers will behave.
+Rather than specifying how their data is stored in memory.

+Is this slow?
+Yes.
+But for j92 speed is considered irrelevant, we are going for an extremely flexibly code base that will allow various forms of output.
+We don't care about speed in this situation.

+# PseudoField number type

 What is a PseudoField?
-The name comes from the mathematical concept of a Field, which is a set of numbers which have addition and multiplication in the standard form, in other words, you can add something to any number in the set and get 0, and you can multiply any number by something to get 1.
+The name comes from the mathematical concept of a Field, which is a set of numbers and the operations on them, such as addition and multplication.
+In the Field of normal arithmetic we learn in grade school, there is an additive inverse and a multiplicative inverse.
+In other words, you can add something to any number in the set and get 0, and you can multiply any number by something to get 1.

 Now why would I say "Pseudo"?
-Because IEEE floating point numbers do not form a field.
+Because IEEE floating point numbers do not form a Field.
 If you add an f32 to another f32, you don't necessarily get back a number that is within the f32 set of numbers.
 Same with multiplication, especially multiplicative inverses.
+And associativity and commutativity.

+And in computer math, often we use int64 or floatf64 imagining that they will never need to deal with overflow/underflow, but in fact they do, so these are not Fields either.

-But I certainly wouldn't want to throw out IEEE floating point numbers entirely, so hence the name PseudoField
+But I certainly wouldn't want to throw out IEEE floating point numbers or integers entirely, so hence the name PseudoField.

+# What about a Finite Field with Field Extension of the Golden Ratio or...

+That is beyond the scope of this project.

 # The end